libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em">Ideally, the
-program should have installed itsself after a single call (see above) in a self-running way. <br>
+program should have installed itsself after the first call(s) (see above) and one-time answering of some questions in a self-running way. <br>
 Then a directory e.g. &rsquo;<b>tobefaxed</b>&rsquo; exists,
 in which e.g. users in a network (e.g. via the above mentioned samba share) can deposit files to be faxed, e.g.